marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/index.md

 ###  You must have a cluster running
 - An existing cluster in a supported provider
-- Can be build with daffy or any other process
+- Can be built with daffy or any other process
 ###  IBM entitlement key
 - You can obtain your existing entitlement key here:
 - [https://myibm.ibm.com/products-services/containerlibrary](https://myibm.ibm.com/products-services/containerlibrary)